Semantic Security for Quantum Wiretap Channels: Strong and Semantic security

 $R$ is an \emph{achievable common-randomness strong secrecy rate} if for every $\epsilon>0$ and sufficiently large $n$, there exists a $(n, R-\epsilon,\epsilon)$ common-randomness strong secrecy code.
 The \emph{common-randomness strong secrecy capacity} $C_\textnormal{strong}(W,V; cr)$ is the least upper bound of all achievable common-randomness strong secrecy rates of $(W,{V})$. \end{definition}

 Since codes without common randomness are just a special case of common-randomness codes, we have by construction that

 Strong secrecy, i.e., the requirements of \Cref{b40,eq:stronsecrecy-cr}, is the secrecy criterion which has been used mostly in information-theoretic security until the introduction of semantic security in~\cite{Be/Te/Va}.
 It provides secrecy if the message random variable is uniformly distributed.
 Inspired by cryptography,~\cite{Be/Te/Va}~introduced semantic security, where the eavesdropper shall not obtain any information regardless of the probability distribution of the message.
-We next state the corresponding definitions.
+This also is the reason why we use the maximum instead of the average transmission error.
+Semantic security and indistinguishability for the classical-quantum channels were first considered in~\cite{Ha15}.
+Here we state the semantic security definitions.

 \begin{definition}[Semantic secrecy] \\ A code $\mathcal{C}= \qty{(E_m, D_m) : m\in\mathcal{M}}$ is an $(n, R,\epsilon)$ \emph{semantic secrecy code} for $(W,{V})$ if

 where $M$ is any random variable over the messages $\mathcal{M}$.